What type of therapy is practiced?

 Do you accept insurance?

 We are out-of-network providers.
 This means that insurance is not processed directly by psychologists at CBT Westport, LLC.
 Instead, billing statements with all the information required by insurance carriers to provide out-of-network reimbursement are given directly to the client.
 As an initial step, you can call your insurance provider to inquire about their reimbursement rate for out-of-network therapy provided by a licensed clinical psychologist.

 What about medication?

-As a clinical psychologists, Dr. Caron and Dr. Allen do not prescribe medication, but we do regularly coordinate care with prescribing doctors.
+As clinical psychologists we do not prescribe medication, but we do regularly coordinate care with prescribing doctors.
 If you are already taking medication, you will continue to be followed by your physician or nurse practitioner.
 With your permission, we will reach out to your current physician to work jointly with him or her.
 If you are interested in having us recommend a psychiatrist for a medicine evaluation or second opinion, we will be happy to do so.
 We regularly work with people who are both on and off medication.
 Cognitive behavioral therapy has been found to be effective for a number of mental health concerns without additional medication.